content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/devops/jenkins/1-jenkins-introduction-and-installation.md

+## JENKINS

+**Content**

-What is Jenkins?
+## 1. What is Jenkins?

-Jenkins is an open source automation tool written in Java programming language that allows continuous integration.
+-   Jenkins is an open source automation tool written in Java programming language that allows continuous integration.

-Jenkins **builds** and **tests** our software projects which continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.
+-   Jenkins **builds** and **tests** our software projects which continuously making it easier for developers to integrate changes to the project, and making it easier for users to obtain a fresh build.

-It also allows us to continuously **deliver** our software by integrating with a large number of testing and deployment technologies.
+-   It also allows us to continuously **deliver** our software by integrating with a large number of testing and deployment technologies.

-Jenkins offers a straightforward way to set up a continuous integration or continuous delivery environment for almost any combination of languages and source code repositories using pipelines, as well as automating other routine development tasks.
+-   Jenkins offers a straight forward way to set up a continuous integration or continuous delivery environment for almost any combination of languages and source code repositories using pipelines, as well as automating other routine development tasks.

-With the help of Jenkins, organizations can speed up the software development process through automation.
-Jenkins adds development life-cycle processes of all kinds, including build, document, test, package, stage, deploy static analysis and much more.
+-   With the help of Jenkins, organizations can speed up the software development process through automation.
+-   Jenkins adds development life-cycle processes of all kinds, including build, document, test, package, stage, deploy static analysis and much more.

-Jenkins achieves CI (Continuous Integration) with the help of plugins.
-Plugins is used to allow the integration of various DevOps stages.
-If you want to integrate a particular tool, you have to install the plugins for that tool.
+-   Jenkins achieves CI (Continuous Integration) with the help of plugins.
+-   Plugins is used to allow the integration of various DevOps stages.
+-   If you want to integrate a particular tool, you have to install the plugins for that tool.
 For example: Maven 2 Project, Git, HTML Publisher, Amazon EC2, etc.

-**For example:** If any organization is developing a project, then **Jenkins** will continuously test your project builds and show you the errors in early stages of your development.
+-   **For example:** If any organization is developing a project, then **Jenkins** will continuously test your project builds and show you the errors in early stages of your development.

 Possible steps executed by Jenkins are for example: